vhaudiquet/ubuntu-project-docs/docs/contributors/check-accessibility.md

 Note that some Orca features don’t work with certain combinations of Ubuntu releases and application toolkits.
 Read [Improve screen reader usability](https://canonical-ubuntu-desktop-documentation.readthedocs-hosted.com/en/latest/how-to/accessibility/improve-screen-reader-usability/).

-You need to get familiar with keyboard shortcuts to use the screen reader.
+You need to become familiar with keyboard shortcuts to use the screen reader.
 Modifier keys are used in the shortcuts:

 {kbd}`Super`
 : Generally mapped to the {kbd}`Windows` key on Windows computers, and the {kbd}`Command` key on Macs.